-Following this year’s Global Outlook for Aquaculture Leadership (GOAL) event earlier in the autumn, we caught up with Jill Kauffman Johnson, head of global market development in algae ingredients from Corbion and Vidar Gundersen, global sustainability director with BioMar to hear more about both companies’ efforts on aquaculture sustainability and about the use and development of AlgaPrime DHA – an algae-based omega-3 feed ingredient.
+Following this year’s Global Outlook for Aquaculture Leadership (GOAL), we caught up with Jill Kauffman Johnson, head of global market development in algae ingredients, Corbion and Vidar Gundersen, global sustainability director, BioMar, to hear more about both companies’ efforts in aquaculture sustainability and about the use and development of AlgaPrime DHA – an algae-based omega-3 feed ingredient.

 Corbion’s AlgaPrime DHA feed ingredient, which was developed by TerraVia and Bunge, won the Global Aquaculture Alliances’ Global Aquaculture Innovation award at the GOAL conference in 2017.

 Both Kauffman Johnson and Gundersen participated in a panel at this year’s GOAL conference discussing consumer trends in regards to seafood consumption.

-Given the consumer interest, a question becomes what can be done to restore the levels of omega-3 in salmon in a responsible way, said Gundersen.
+Given the consumer interest, what can be done to restore the levels of omega-3 in salmon in a responsible way, asked Gundersen.

-“The industry has grown quite a lot and the fish oil, until now, has been the only source of omega-3s,” he said.
+“The industry has grown quite a lot and fish oil, until now, has been the only source of omega-3s,” he said.
 “It’s a finite resource – you can’t get more fish oil and we’ve hit the ceiling already.
-So the more the industry grows the less omega-3 will be in the salmon.”
+So the more the industry grows, the less omega-3 will be in the salmon.”

-Currently, the levels found in farmed fish may be below those found in wild fish, he said.
-“We feel it’s a responsibility of the industry to try and restore these levels to the fish,” he added.
+Currently, the levels of omega-3 found in farmed fish may be below those found in wild fish, he said.
+“We feel it’s a responsibility of the industry to try and restore these levels,” he added.

 The aquaculture industry has focused on having responsibly sourced feed and ingredients and examining the use of fish oil and fishmeal, said Kauffman Johnson.
 “If fish oil is a limited resource, how do we fill the gap of a growing aquaculture industry and restore the omega-3s that come from the fish oil?”

 An additional consideration is to provide an ingredient in a sustainable manner, she said.
 “When we started this business around making algae products, one of the very fundamental parts of that was [providing] the sustainable alternative or a sustainable ingredient.”